 Filming and photography

-We receives requests for documentary filming.
-All proposals will be considered and accommodated where possible or appropriate.
+All proposals for documentary filming will be considered and accommodated where possible or appropriate.
 Proposals for filming can be emailed.
-Please note anyone seeking to film or photograph at our hospitals must have the permission of the our communications team.
+Please note anyone seeking to film or photograph at our hospitals must have the permission of our communications team.
 We are unable to accept requests for location filming for dramas.

 Should a major incident occur, the hospital has a contingency plan that includes arrangements for the media.
 There will be regular updates on the situation as well as opportunities for interviews.
 Depending on the type of incident, we will decide at the time on the best vantage point for photographs and filming.